colin-scott/colin-scott.github.com/source/_posts/2012-12-24-latency-trends.markdown

 ---

-In 2010, Jeff Dean gave a [talk](http://goo.gl/0MznW) that laid out list of [numbers](https://gist.github.com/2843375) every programmer should know.
+In 2010, Jeff Dean gave a [talk](http://goo.gl/0MznW) that laid out a list of [numbers](https://gist.github.com/2843375) every programmer should know.
 His list has since become relatively well known among the systems community.

 The other day, a friend mentioned a latency number to me, and I realized that